Gastroenterology Research, ISSN 1918-2805 print, 1918-2813 online, Open Access

 Figure 2.

-Figure 2.
-Trendsa in age-adjusted hepatitis C virus mortality ratesb per 100,000 population by race/ethnicityc, Alameda County, 2005 to 2022. aTrends in adjusted rates estimated using Joinpoint regression. bIncludes decedents with HCV listed in multiple cause of death on death certificate form; excludes decedents with both HBV and HCV listed. cToo few HCV decedents were categorized as American Indian and Alaska Native or Multirace to graph over time.
-AAPC: average annual percentage change; HCV: hepatitis C virus.
+↓ Figure 3.
+Trendsa in age-adjusted hepatitis C virus mortality ratesb per 100,000 population, by Census Tract HPI quartile, Alameda County, 2005 - 2022. aTrends in adjusted rates estimated using Joinpoint regression. bIncludes decedents with HCV listed in multiple cause of death on death certificate form; excludes decedents with both HBV and HCV listed.
+AAPC: average annual percentage change; HCV: hepatitis C virus; HPI: Healthy Places Index.

 Figure 3.